rust-lang/book/second-edition/src/ch16-02-message-passing.md

 Our concurrency mistake has caused a compile-time error!
 The `send` function takes ownership of its parameter, and when the value is moved the receiver takes ownership of it.
-This stops us from accidentally use the value again after sending it; the ownership system checks that everything is okay.
+This stops us from accidentally using the value again after sending it; the ownership system checks that everything is okay.

 ### Sending Multiple Values and Seeing the Receiver Waiting